cakephp/docs/en/core-libraries/helpers/paginator.rst

       ));

-* ``model`` The name of the model being paginated, defaults to PaginatorHelper::defaultModel().
+* ``model`` The name of the model being paginated, defaults to :php:meth:`PaginatorHelper::defaultModel()`.
 This is used in conjunction with the custom string on 'format' option.

 Modifying the options PaginatorHelper uses
 ==========================================